Important announcement

 Registration information

-From 24th September 2022, the Registrar General has given permission under sections 25 to 27 of the Coronavirus (Recovery and Reform) (Scotland) Act 2022 which enables remote birth (live and still-birth) registration via telephone to be an option across East Dunbartonshire.
+As of 24 September 2022, the Registrar General has given permission under sections 25 to 27 of the Coronavirus (Recovery and Reform) (Scotland) Act 2022, remote birth (live and still-birth) registration via telephone to be an option across East Dunbartonshire.

 A child's mother or father/parent has a duty to register the birth.
 Where the parents are married to each other, only one parent need visit the registrar and either the mother or the father/parent may choose to register the birth.
 In the case of the death or inability of the mother or father/parent the following persons can register the birth: